SalishSeaCast/SalishSeaCmd/docs/development.rst

 Version Control Repository
 ==========================

-The :kbd:`SalishSeaCmd` package code and documentation source files are available as part of the :ref:`tools-repo` `Mercurial`_ repository at https://bitbucket.org/salishsea/tools.
+The :kbd:`SalishSeaCmd` package code and documentation source files are available in the :ref:`SalishSeaCmd-repo` `Mercurial`_ repository at https://bitbucket.org/salishsea/salishseacmd.

 .. _SalishSeaCmdIssueTracker: